bhenggoh/ticketsDAPP/README.md

 <img width="470" alt="image" src="https://user-images.githubusercontent.com/116928888/205492751-3991d8ed-a8c4-4040-b5f5-d5fc77912a31.png">
 </p>

-## Step 5 - Create an Action in GitHub.
+## Step :five: - Create an Action in GitHub.

 Go to the "Actions" tab, and enter "simple workflow" in the search bar.